Category: Habit Trackers

 HabitKit

-Habitify fails first because it requires creating and maintaining a cloud account for syncing habit data.
+Habitify fails first because it requires creating and maintaining a cloud account for syncing data before maintaining habits.

 Verdict